-Bearish options strategies are for those traders who believe the price action of the underlying asset will move downwards.
-In order to choose the most effective strategy, you should have some idea about how far they think the price could go and how long it might take to do so.
+Bearish options strategies are for those traders who believe the price action of the underlying asset is about to move, or continue, downwards.
+In order to choose the most effective strategy, traders should have some idea about how far they think the price could fall and how long it might take to do so.

 Here are a list of bearish options strategies, which we will explore in the order given.